Apr. 29, 2024

 }

-All methods should be idempotent.
-Each time the Machine controller attempts to reconcile the state it will call one or more of the following actuator methods.
+to reconcile the state it will call one or more of the following actuator

-will only be called when Exists()
+Create() will only be called when Exists() returns false.

-will only be called when Exists()
+Update() will only be called when Exists() returns true.

-will only be called when the Machine
+Delete() will only be called when the Machine is in the process of being

 deleted.

-is determined by the provider.
+The definition of Exists() is determined by the provider.

-TODO: Provide more guidance on Exists()
+TODO: Provide more guidance on Exists().

 type